wkumari/draft-wkumari-capport-icmp-unreach/README.md

       considered valid (and the OS should not attempt to access the same resource in the meantime).

-   Captive Portal URL - Variable  The optional URL of the Captive
-      Portal.
-This allows Captive Portal detection software running on the user's device to locate and connect to the captive portal to improve the user experience.
-The length of the URL is calculated from the ICMP Extension Object header Length minue the ICMP

-Bird & Kumari           Expires October 31, 2015                [Page 3]

-Internet-Draft     draft-wkumari-capport-icmp-unreach         April 2015

-      Extension Object and Captive Portal Object header lengths, which is zero when no URL is provided.

    Editor note / questions.
 We are trying to get some feedback on A: this general idea and B: this implementation.